snowdriftcoop/snowdrift/TEXTEDITORS.md

 development tools for hacking on Snowdrift (although this pretty well applies to any Yesod-based project).

-Note: regardless of editor, to use any tool set up with via `stack install`, make sure you have ~/.local/bin on your PATH.
-If not already set, run `echo 'export PATH=$HOME/.local/bin:$PATH' >> ~/.bashrc`.

 ## Text editor packages and settings

 ### Atom